 I can list a fourth printing of The Da Vinci Code for 25 grand, but that doesn’t mean it’s worth that.
 Though I will admit, getting a Madrid card graded before listing it on Ebay for over 25 grand is a nice touch.
 Getting it graded doesn’t make it worth the grading fee though.

 Other hoaxes and legitimately valuable cards

 Uribe was the typical third-tier 1980s shortstop.
 He held down a regular job for a few years, so he was better than Buddy Biancalana or Al Pedrique.
 He wasn’t as good as Shawon Dunston, let alone Cal Ripken or Ozzie Smith, and there’s nothing remarkable about his fifth-year card.
 The Uribe card has also brought about accusations of being involved in money laundering.
 Uribe, for whatever it’s worth, was the opposing shortstop for the Giants in Madrid’s final start.
 So that’s another connection to Madrid.

-There are plenty of error cards from the 1981 Donruss or Fleer sets or the 1982 Fleer set that are more rare than the Alex Madrid card.
+There are plenty of error cards from the 1981 Donruss or Fleer sets or the 1982 Fleer set that are more rare than the Alex Madrid error card.
 But none of them are worth life-changing money.
 There are valuable cards from the 1980s and 1990s.
 But the most valuable card from that era, the NNOF Frank Thomas, exists in truly rare quantities and features a player you’ve probably heard of.
 That card is worth four figures, not five.